codecat226/authentication-practise/README.md

 # User management app with Express and EJS

-## simple user authentication using express-session
+## user authentication using express session
+## admin roles with seperate login